Lucsantosg/CloudLogAnalysis/logging_view_cli.md

 # Analyzing logs from the CLI
 {: #analyzing_logs_cli}

-In {{site.data.keyword.Bluemix}}, you can view, filter, and analyze logs through the command line interface.
+In the {{site.data.keyword.Bluemix}}, you can view, filter, and analyze logs through the command line interface.
 Use the command line to manage logs programmatically.
 {:shortdesc}

-To analyze Cloud Foundry (CF) application logs, use the following command: `cf logs` For more information, see [Analyzing CF app logs from the CLI](logging_view_cli.html#analyzing_cf_logs_cli).
+To analyze Cloud Foundry (CF) application logs, use the following command: `cf logs` For more information, see [Analyzing CF app logs from the CLI](/docs/services/CloudLogAnalysis/logging_view_cli.html#analyzing_cf_logs_cli).

-To analyze Docker container logs, use the following command: `cf ic logs` For more information, see [Analyzing Docker container logs from the CLI](logging_view_cli.html#analyzing_container_logs_cli).
-This feature applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed Cloud infrastructure.
+To analyze Docker container logs, use the following command: `cf ic logs` For more information, see [Analyzing Docker container logs from the CLI](/docs/services/CloudLogAnalysis/logging_view_cli.html#analyzing_container_logs_cli).
+This feature applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed infrastructure.

 ## Analyzing CF app logs from the CLI
 {: #analyzing_cf_logs_cli}

-Use the **cf logs** command to display logs from a Cloud Foundry app and from the system components that interact with it when you deploy the app in {{site.data.keyword.Bluemix_notm}}.
+Use the **cf logs** command to display logs from a Cloud Foundry app and from the system components that interact with it when you deploy the app in the {{site.data.keyword.Bluemix_notm}}.
 The **cf logs** command displays the STDOUT and STDERR log streams of a Cloud Foundry application.

 To view logs that you are interested in or exclude the content that you don't want to view, you can use the **cf logs** command with filtering options such as **cut** and **grep** in the cf command line interface: